Kellett-School/9645_computer_science/9645_vault/9645_course_notes/computer_organisation_and_architecture/latches_and_flip_flops.md

 ## Rising edge and Falling Edge
 You may see the term Rising Edge or Falling Edge when talking about flipflops or latches, these terms stand for:
-**Rising Edge**: A brief control voltage pulse sent when a signal goes from low to high **Rising Edge**: A brief control voltage pulse sent when a signal goes from High to Low
+**Rising Edge**: A brief control voltage pulse sent when a signal goes from low to high **Falling Edge**: A brief control voltage pulse sent when a signal goes from High to Low

 For Rising Edges we use this symbol ▲
 For Falling Edges we use this symbol ▼